northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-5-Improving-your-Secure-Posture.md

 ### Exercise 1: Vulnerability assessment for VMs

-With Microsoft Defender for Cloud for servers, you can quickly deploy the integrated vulnerability assessment solution (powered by Qualys) with no additional configuration or extra costs.
-Once the vulnerability assessment scanner is deployed, it continually assesses all the installed applications on a virtual machine to find vulnerabilities and presents its findings in the Microsoft Defender for Cloud console.
+With Microsoft Defender for Cloud for servers, you can quickly deploy the integrated vulnerability assessment solution (as part of Defender for Endpoint or powered by Qualys) with no additional configuration or extra costs.
+Once the vulnerability assessment scanner is enabled or deployed, it continually assesses all the installed applications on a virtual machine to find vulnerabilities and presents its findings in the Microsoft Defender for Cloud console.
 When a machine is found that doesn't have *vulnerability* assessment solution deployed, Microsoft Defender for Cloud generates a recommendation: *A vulnerability assessment solution should be enabled on your virtual machines*.
 To remediate a resource, you can click on the Quick Fix button to deploy the necessary VM extension.

 **Explore vulnerability assessment recommendations:**